robertoarcomano/Jade/README.md

 # Jade/Pug
-Useful examples on Jade template engine
+Useful examples on Jade template engine.

 Pug is the new name for Jade Project

 # Install